-Stock-in-trade, stores and Lower of cost and net realizable value.
-Cost is Determined on a FIFO spares Determined on a FIFO basis.
+Stock-in-trade, stores and spares Lower of cost and net realizable value.
+Cost is Determined on a FIFO basis.

 i.
 Cash and cash equivalents

 Cash and cash equivalents comprise cash on hand and call deposits, and other short-term highly liquid investments that are readily convertible to a known amount of cash and which are subject to an insignificant risk of changes in value.